Say It Isn’t So

 a-asPICT6724

 I pointed my camera upwards, then across the street at the flagpole, then at the sky again.
 I took around 250 photos in less than half an hour.
 (Using the “continuous capture” mode helped.)
-Out of all those pictures, I got a few really nice images of the American flag, taken on September 11, 2009.
+Out of all those pictures, I got a few nice images of the American flag, taken on September 11, 2009.

 a-afPICT6812